NikolaiRadke/JQ6500-rescue-tool/README.md

 ![JQ6500-16p](https://www.nikolairadke.de/NOKOlino/mp3modul.png)

-**Note:** Reinhard Max has released a new version of his jq6500-tool.
-A new and easier rescue tool will follow soon!
+**21.08.2018** Stay tuned!
+In a couple of days i will release an autodetecting easy-as-pie-version!

 For **JQ6500-16p** owners with no Windows upload software on their device.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/NEWS.md).